-Egerton, 29, of Park Lane, Madeley, admitted causing grievous bodily harm to Matthew Haye at the Beacon Hotel in Telford when he appeared at Shrewsbury Crown Court on Tuesday.
+Egerton, 29, of Park Lane, Madeley, admitted causing grievous bodily harm to Matthew Haigh at the Beacon Hotel in Telford when he appeared at Shrewsbury Crown Court on Tuesday.

 The attack happened four years ago but Egerton could not be traced by police having gone to Europe to work, the court was told.
 He was arrested when he returned to the UK in January.

 Ms Lynette McClement , prosecuting, said Mr Haigh was on his first shift behind the bar in the Beacon on March 22, 2015, when he was attacked.
 He was punched in the face by another man, Logan Russell, which knocked him unconscious and caused a complex, displaced fracture.